Detecting Origin Attribution for Text-to-Image Diffusion Models: Dataset Generation

 \section{Dataset Generation}

-In this work, our objective is to detect and comprehend image attributions for contemporary text-to-image (T2I) models, while also investigating the extent to which traces can be detected across different generators and within the nuanced variations of inference stage controls.
-To achieve this, we first generate images using a variety of modern T2I models, employing a wide range of text prompts to ensure diversity.
-Subsequently, we maintain a consistent generator while adjusting inference time hyperparameters, which include the number of inference steps, scheduler types, model checkpoints, and random seeds.
+In this work, we detect image attributions for modern text-to-image (T2I) models, while also investigating the extent to which traces can be detected across different generators and over inference stage controls.
+To achieve this, we first generate images using a variety of T2I models, employing a wide range of text prompts to ensure diversity.
+Next, we maintain a consistent generator while adjusting inference time hyperparameters, such as the number of inference steps, scheduler, model checkpoints, and random seeds.